yomguy/CommunsNumeriques/src/slides/timeside-2020.md

 ## Models

-- Item: audio content and metadata (external id)
+- `Item`: audio content and metadata (external id)
-- Provider: provide audio from a given plateform
+- `Provider`: provide audio from a given plateform
-- Selection: list of items (corpus)
+- `Selection`: list of items (corpus)
-- Processor: plugins with version and default parameters
+- `Processor`: plugins with version and default parameters
-- Preset: processor and a set of parameters
+- `Preset`: processor and a set of parameters
-- Experience: list of presets forming a pipe
+- `Experience`: list of presets forming a pipe
-- Task: an experience and a selection
+- `Task`: an experience and a selection
-- Result: transcoded audio or numerical outputs (hdf5 file)
+- `Result`: transcoded audio or numerical outputs (hdf5 file)
-- Annotation: label audio file on a given time or segment
+- `Annotation`: label audio file on a given time or segment

 ]